Last reviewed: 26/02/2023

 As part of nonviolent direct action, activists risk arrest and conviction for offences during actions.
 Common ones include obstruction of the highway, breaching conditions under Section 12 or 14 of the Public Order Act, aggravated trespass, criminal damage, obstruction of a police officer (or resisting arrest) and public nuisance.
-They are set out in more detail in Appendix 1, below.
+They are set out in more detail in the common offences section.

-But in addition to these offences, there is a further risk that someone who knowingly assists someone who commits an offence (or plans to do so) may themselves be guilty of a different kind of criminal offence.
+But in addition to these offences, there is a further risk that someone who knowingly assists someone who commits an offence (or plans to do so or is part of an agreement which if carried out would amount to a criminal offence ) may themselves be guilty of a different kind of criminal offence.
 This is the focus of this document.

 MITIGATING THE RISKS

 NB: Different people have different appetites for risk and will be impacted differently by those risks.
 Whilst we can outline them, the precautions you take should be determined by how you perceive those risks to apply to you.
 Finally, what you do is up to you, but also respect that other’s experiences may be different to your own and don’t do and say things that could increase the risk for other people.

 For non UK nationals please see this:

 Nonviolent direct action inherently involves a risk of arrest.
 Therefore, the planning of nonviolent direct actions inherently also involves the risk of arrest for charges related to the planning of offences.

 In general these risks are low.
 But the level of this risk depends on the level and type of your involvement and not just on what you are doing and saying, but on what others in the movement are doing and saying about you.
 Please do not describe others as organisers or co-ordinators without their permission - they may see their roles differently.